DavidAnson/markdownlint/doc/Rules.md

 $ ls test
 ```

-Rationale: it is easier to copy/paste and less noisy if the dollar signs
+Rationale: It is easier to copy/paste and less noisy if the dollar signs
 are omitted when they are not needed.
 See
 <https://cirosantilli.com/markdown-style-guide#dollar-signs-in-shell-code>
 for more information.